Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 Talking on the phone not only signals confidence, but more importantly, it allows you to build a strong relationship with your recruiter.

-Talking on the phone enables bantering, telling jokes, and building connection.
+Talking on the phone enables bantering, telling jokes, and building a connection.
 You want your recruiter to like you, understand you, empathize with you, and want you to succeed.
 Likewise, you want to care about your recruiter and understand what's motivating them.

 The best deals get made between friends.
 It's hard to make friends over e-mail.